 Our pledge: summaries in plain language for all journal publications

 Today, we are broadening our commitment to providing everyone with the opportunity to read and understand our research.
-From July 2022, we will publish, as a minimum, a 250-word plain language summary alongside all company-sponsored journal publications from human studies.
+From July 2022, we will publish, as a minimum, a 250-word plain language summary alongside all company-sponsored journal publications from human studiesa.

 This was made public at the European Meeting of the International Society of Medical Publication Professionals (ISMPP) alongside our findings that show that plain language summaries remain rare, with a prevalence of 61 per million articles listed on PubMed (1).